 The first bubble-shaped Ford Ka made a big impact with its cartoonish looks.
 The second incarnation arrived in 2009 with a much more sober design, although it was roughly the same size.
 It looks a bit bigger thanks to its higher roof line.
-The newer Ka shares engines and some parts with the Fiat 500 but overall looks a more grown-up car.
+The newer Ka shares engines and some parts with the Fiat 500 but overall looks like a more grown-up car.

 The newer Ka shares engines and some parts with the Fiat 500 but overall looks a more grown-up car.